divyasaisri19/SCT_ML_02/README.md

 ## 📊 Customer Segmentation Results

-The customers were successfully grouped into distinct segments based on their spending behavior and annual income.
+The customers were successfully grouped into distinct clusters based on their income and spending behavior.

 ### Customer Clusters